 Sec.
 19-8-8 Home Day Care and Day Care Facility Standards

 Sec.
-19-8-9 Boat Repair Facility StandardsSEC.
+19-8-9 Boat Repair Facility Standards

+Sec.
+19-8-14 Short Term Rental Standards

+SEC.
 19-6-4.
 TOWN CENTER DISTRICT (TC)

 A. Purpose

 The purpose of this district is to encourage an identifiable Town Center that includes a village feeling, mixed retail and residential uses to serve residents, an environment inviting to pedestrians, a common meeting place, visual cohesiveness and enrichment and linkages to the Town's open space and nearby school campus.
 The Town Center District boundaries reflect the prevalence of public buildings and commercial uses and the historic compactness of development.
 The Town Center District requirements are tailored to the unique characteristics of the Cape Elizabeth Town Center.